shreyal-sharma/shreyal-sharma/README.md

 I have got few pinned projects, but my favorite is [NeverSnooze](https://github.com/Group4And102/NeverSnooze).

-Recently, I placed 3rd at the Pfizer Digital Hackathon and have participated in many other hackathons, earning multiple wins along the way.
+I placed 3rd at the Pfizer Digital Hackathon (2025) and have participated in many other hackathons like GirlHacks NJIT (2022), QuackHacks Stevens (2025), HackHers Rutgers (2024)

 ## Fun facts
 I love cats!